Garden waste collection suspended over winter

 If you have Japanese knotweed in your garden, it is your duty to control it and prevent it spreading to neighbouring properties.
 It is a controlled waste and therefore should be treated and disposed of in accordance with the Environmental Protection Act 1990.
 For more information about the plant, please contact the Environment Agency (link opens in new window).

-If your waste bin or garden waste sacks are lost, damaged, or need replacing, please telephone 0300 300 8302 or email email@example.com.
+If your waste bin is lost or damaged please telephone 0300 300 8302 or email email@example.com to request a new one.